Contractor’s Guide to Construction Purchase Order Terms and Conditions

 Item Costs

-This section is fairly self explanatory and its success depends on being as specific and detailed as possible.
-The more you provide clarity on the costs of all items requested from the supplier of any given project the better you will understand its profitability and build a system that allows you to maximize profits down the road.
+This section is self-explanatory, and its success depends on details.
+The more you clarify the costs of requested items from the supplier of any given project, the better you can maximize profits and build a revenue-positive system.

 Delivery Time